Realistic Pro-2006 Unit: B “Bravo”. (Experimental).

 On arrival I unboxed it and quickly tried it , dead or as good as..a very distant hiss from the speaker , no display no buttons working…oh dear.

 The unit was in a very sorry state, but the smell was truly awful..I was told by my better half to “get that thing out of here” !
 It was a very bad , damp musty smell.
 Horrible.

-I think the previous owner may have had a cat.
-Enough said.
+I think the previous owner may have had a cat, the said cat had marked its territory so to speak, Enough said.

 I retreated to the garden and removed the covers,